hanhy06/embellish_chat/docs/README.md

 ## ✨ Feedback & Support

 Found a bug or have a feature request?
 Please open an issue or reach out on the project’s Discord server.

-In version 2.1.0, we plan to add support for applying multiple StyleTypes to a single StyleRule, as well as integration with the LuckPerms API.
-If you’d like to be the first to know about updates, please click the heart icon on Modrinth!